wolandark/vim-ddgpb/README.md

 # Dependency
 This plugin doesn't depend on anything other than the `xdg-open`, `curl` and Vim9 or newer. <br>
+However for using the terminal browser feature, you will need tmux and w3m.

 This plugin is written in vim9script and therefore requires Vim 9.0+. <br> You can check wether your Vim has vim9script support with  `echo has('vim9script')`. <br>
 If Vim returns `1`, then you have what this plugin needs.